mnemnion/marmalade/athena.md

 To bootstrap Athena, we write a restricted program.
 It does not weave, so much as extract and concatenate code.

 We then write more Markdown that specifies a macro format, also in this restricted format.
 We use our first weaver to weave both generations of the project into Athena, which will then be more broadly useful.

+This first weaver will be known as zeus. zeus is, of course, that from which Athena will spring full-born.

 Clojure projects are typically generated with [Leiningen](https://github.com/technomancy/leiningen), and Athena is no exception.
 Leiningen projects are specified in a root directory file called `project.clj`.